NumPy Notebook

 col = np.array([[10], [20], [30]]) # shape (3, 1)

-Broadcasting rule: two dimensions are compatible if they are equal, or one of them is 1.
-NumPy expands the size-1 dimension to match the other without copying memory.
+Broadcasting rule: two dimensions are compatible if they are equal, or if one of them is 1.
+NumPy stretches the size-1 dimension to match the other one without copying memory.

 Practical example: subtract the column mean from each column